BioPAL/governance/governance.md

 The BIOMASS Product Algorithm Laboratory (BioPAL) Project (The Project) is an open source software project affiliated with the European Space Agency (ESA) and BIOMASS satellite mission.
 The goal of The Project is to
-develop open source software and related technology for processing level 2 (L2) data of ESA's BIOMASS mission.
-The Project endeavors to extend the initially proposed operational L2 algorithms suite and include the broader scientific community in the development of BioPAL algorithms.
+develop, maintain and evolve open source software and related technology for processing Level 1 (L1), Level 2 and 3 (L2/3) data of ESA's BIOMASS mission.
+The Project endeavors to extend the initially proposed algorithm suite and include the broader scientific community in the development and evolution of BioPAL algorithms.
 The Software developed by The Project is released under the MIT (or similar permissive) open source license, developed openly and hosted in public GitHub repositories under the
 [BioPAL GitHub organization](https://github.com/biopal).
 Examples of Project Software include the tools and configurations related to the deployment of the BIOMASS L2 prototype processor.
 The Services run by the